The Legality of Biden’s Student Loan Forgiveness PlanMarch 13, 2023

 - Loan consolidation: Not all federal loans are eligible for loan forgiveness.
 If your loans aren’t eligible, you can consolidate your debt with a Direct Consolidation Loan to extend your repayment term and reduce your monthly payments.
 Consolidating will also allow you to qualify for IDR plans.

-- Student loan refinancing: Private student loans aren’t eligible for loan forgiveness.
+- Student loan refinancing: Private student loans aren’t eligible for loan forgiveness, so you might wonder if now is a good time to refinance your student loans.
 If you have private loans, student loan refinancing could be a useful alternative.
 If you meet the requirements for student loan refinancing, you could potentially qualify for a lower interest rate and save money or reduce your monthly payments.

 If you want to refinance your loans, you can use ELFI’s Find My Rate tool to check your loan options without damaging your credit.*